wayzeek/ENS_Subdomain_Registrar/README.md

 3. **Set Fee Recipient** (Owner only):
     - Call the `setFeeRecipient` function with the new recipient address.

+## Prerequisites ⚠️
+1. **Lock the ENS Parent Name**: Ensure that the ENS parent name is locked so it is imposssible to unwrap it.
+2. **Set Approval for All**: The contract's address must be set as ApprovedForAll on the nameWrapper contract.

 ## License 📜

 This project is licensed under the MIT License.